-Intra Africa is highly dependent on technology due to the significant number of transactions that are processed daily in the Headquarters and at the Centrepoint office along with the other smaller branches.
+Intra Africa Assurance Company Limited is highly dependent on technology due to the significant number of transactions that are processed daily in the Headquarters and at the Centrepoint office along with the other smaller branches.
 Further more all these offices are interconnected via the internet exposing the company to cyber security threats.
 The Company depends on Wise Insurer, an internally developed IT system for its accounting and reporting purposes.
-Specifically, the calculation, recording and financial reporting of transactions and balances related to premiums, claims, fees and commissions, investments in securities are significantly dependent on IT automated systems and processes.
-Due to this heavy reliance on IT automated systems there exists a risk that gaps in the IT control environmment could result in the financial accounting and reporting records being materially misstated.
+Specifically, the calculation, recording and financial reporting of transactions and balances related to premiums, claims, fees and commissions, investments in securities are significantly dependent on IT automated systems processes.
+Due to this heavy reliance on IT automated systems there exists a risk that gaps in the IT control environmment could result in the financial accounting and reporting iv) IT system and control over financial reporting (continued)